-Bluetooth technology is no different -- it's wireless and therefore susceptible to spying and remote access, just like WiFi is susceptible if the network isn't secure.
-With Bluetooth, though, the automatic nature of the connection, which is a huge benefit in terms of time and effort, is also a benefit to people looking to send you data without your permission.
+Bluetooth technology is no different — it's wireless and therefore susceptible to spying and remote access, just like WiFi is susceptible if the network isn't secure.
+With Bluetooth, though, the automatic nature of the connection, which is a huge benefit in terms of time and effort, can also be a benefit to people looking to send you data without your permission.

 Security methods include authorization and identification procedures that limit the use of Bluetooth services to the registered user and require that users make a conscious decision to open a file or accept a data transfer.
 As long as these measures are enabled on the user's phone or other device, unauthorized access is unlikely.
 A user can also simply switch his Bluetooth mode to "non-discoverable" and avoid connecting with other Bluetooth devices entirely.
-If a user makes use of the Bluetooth network primarily for synching devices at home, this might be a good way to avoid any chance of a security breach while in public.
+If a user makes use of the Bluetooth network primarily for syncing devices at home, this might be a good way to avoid any chance of a security breach while in public.

 For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links below.